 \subsection{Comparison of the magnetic-field orientation with that of the outflows axis}

-\cite{nony20} studied the outflows associated with the cores of W43-MM1 by observing the $^{12}$CO(2-1) and the SiO(5-4) molecular emission lines with an ALMA plus ACA mosaic at an angular resolution of $\sim$0.45$^{\prime\prime}$ (similar to that of the present study).
-In total, they reported 46 individual outflow lobes associated with 27 cores.
-On one hand, about one-fourth of these outflows are monopolar.
+\cite{nony20} studied the outflows associated with the cores of W43-MM1 by observing the $^{12}$CO(2-1) and the SiO(5-4) molecular emission lines with an ALMA plus ACA mosaic at an angular resolution of $\sim$0.45$^{\prime\prime}$, which is similar to the present study.
+In total, they report 46 individual outflow lobes that are associated with 27 cores.
+On the one hand, about one-fourth of these outflows are monopolar.
 They could be truly monopolar, as observed in some nearby objects (e.g., HH30, \citealt{louvet+18}), or the emission arising from the companion outflow could be absorbed by the surrounding medium.
 On the other hand, most of the bipolar outflows are not straight, meaning that there is a shift between the PA of the red-shifted lobe with respect to the PA of the blue-shifted lobe (see Figs.\,\ref{f:pointings_1} and \ref{f:pointings_2}).
-The authors suggest that this could be due to sub-fragmentation within the cores and/or deflection of the outflows.
-For this reason, we will consider each outflow lobe independently\footnote{We also performed the analysis treating bipolar outflows as single data points and obtained similar results like the ones presented in Sect.\,\ref{ss:bfvsflows} and Sect.\,\ref{ss:outfvscores}.}.
+The authors suggest that this could be due to subfragmentation within the cores and/or deflection of the outflows.
+For this reason, we consider each outflow lobe independently\footnote{We also performed the analysis treating bipolar outflows as single data points and obtained similar results as the ones presented in Sect.\,\ref{ss:bfvsflows} and Sect.\,\ref{ss:outfvscores}.}.
 Eighteen of the 27 cores that have one or more outflows are detected in polarization.
 In Table~\ref{table:angles}, we report the orientation of the outflows associated with these 18 cores.
-The orientation of one outflow is defined as the angle of the line linking the core location (defined as the continuum peak) and the furthest knot of the outflow (see \citealt{nony20} for more details about the outflow characteristics).
+The orientation of one outflow is defined as the angle of the line linking the core location, which is defined as the continuum peak, and the furthest knot of the outflow (see \citealt{nony20} for more details about the outflow characteristics).

 The CDF of the orientation differences between the magnetic field and the outflows is presented in Fig.~\ref{f:cdf-bfout}.
-In Table\,\ref{table:ksres} we show the results of the KS-tests, which compare the observations with the synthetic populations.
+In Table\,\ref{table:ksres} we show the results of the KS tests, which compare the observations with the synthetic populations.
 Based on these tests, we can reject the hypothesis that the outflows are oriented parallel or perpendicular to the magnetic field.
-Instead, the KS-tests favor either a random orientation of the outflows with respect to the magnetic field lines or that the outflows are oriented 50-70$^{\circ}$ with respect to the magnetic field lines.
+Instead, the KS tests favor either a random orientation of the outflows with respect to the magnetic field lines or the outflows are oriented 50-70$^{\circ}$ with respect to the magnetic field lines.